LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       sent from within a category, the *sender* is the object importing the category.

+   super call
+      Call of an inherited (or imported) predicate definition.
+Mainly used when redefining an inherited (or imported) predicate to call the overridden definition while making additional calls.
+Super calls preserve self and may require dynamic binding if the predicate is dynamic.

    specialization
       A class is specialized by defining a new class that inherit its predicates and possibly add new ones.